-Dog owners, or those responsible for them, can be prosecuted if their dog is dangerously out of control anywhere, including a public place, private place (such as a neighbour's garden) or their own home.
-They can also be prosecuted if their dog attacks an assistance dog.
+You can be prosecuted if your dog, or the one you are responsible for, is dangerously out of control anywhere.
+This includes in a public place, private place (such as a neighbour's garden) or your own home.
+You can also be prosecuted if your dog attacks an assistance dog.

 If there is an immediate risk posed by the dog, please call Hertfordshire Police on 101.
 Alternatively, if the risk isn't immediate, please email firstname.lastname@example.org.

 The maximum prison sentences for allowing a dog to attack someone are:

 - Up to 14 years for a fatal dog attack

 - Up to five years for injury

 - Up to three years if an assistance dog is attacked